Support groups

 Autism Reference Group

-Group meetings: bi-monthly at the Town Hall
+Group meetings: bi-monthly at the Town Hall.

-Call: (01226) 773447 for more information, or if you're interested in becoming a member.
+Call (01226) 773447 for more details or if you'd like to become a member.

 Carers and Friends Forum

-Call: (01226) 773447 for more information, or if you're interested in becoming a member.
+Call (01226) 773447 for more details or if you'd like to become a member.

 Mental Health Forum